-Royal Caribbean changed its deployment plans for NYC-area port, Cape Liberty.
-Instead of Rhapsody of the Seas, the cruise line will homeport Vision of the Seas at Bayonne, New Jersey.
+Royal Caribbean changed its deployment plans for NYC's Port Cape Liberty (NJ USA).
+Instead of Rhapsody of the Seas, the cruise line will homeport Vision of the Seas at Bayonne (New Jersey).
 Both are Vision-class, but Vision is a year newer than Rhapsody.

 As a result of the switch, the previously scheduled sailings of Rhapsody of the Seas from Cape Liberty have been canceled.
 The vessel will still boast a full schedule of roundtrip cruises from Tampa in fall 2016 and winter 2017 as planned, but after that Rhapsody will reposition to Venice, Italy (rather than Cape Liberty) for her summer season of Mediterranean cruises, beginning May 2017 through October.
 The ship will return to Tampa in November 2017.